halildurmus/win32/test_fixes/README.md

 ## Organization

 The contents of this directory are used to test the `dart fix` refactorings offered by this package.
-See `lib/fix_data.yaml` for the fix definitions.
+See `lib/fix_data` directory for the fix definitions.

 Note that files in this directory are excluded from analysis.